Democratic primary pivots to unpredictable New Hampshire

 “Even if those systems failed, New Hampshire would still have an election and would report results at the end of the night,” Deputy Secretary of State Dave Scanlan said Tuesday morning.

-The state’s political class has long liked the characterize New Hampshire as more influential than Iowa, even as Iowa has had a better track record of picking the eventual nominee in recent Democratic contests.
-Not since 2004 have its independent-minded voters followed Iowa’s lead in an open Democratic presidential primary.
+The state’s political class has long liked to characterize New Hampshire as more influential than Iowa, even as Iowa has had a better track record of picking the eventual nominee in recent Democratic contests.
+Not since 2004 have New Hampshire’s independent-minded voters followed Iowa’s lead in an open Democratic presidential primary.

-While voters have been courted by candidates for the past year, at house parties, town halls and rallies, about half said they still hadn’t decided who to support, according to a January CNN poll, making the final week before the primary a critical opportunity for candidates to close the deal.
+While voters have been courted by candidates for the past year, at house parties, town halls and rallies, about half said they still hadn’t decided whom to support, according to a January CNN poll, making the final week before the primary a critical opportunity for candidates to close the deal.

-“You all are extremely famous in this state for folks waiting until the last five days to finally make up their minds,” former Vice President Joe Biden told supporters in January at a campaign office in Manchester, the state’s largest city, at 110,000 people.
+“You all are extremely famous in this state for folks waiting until the last five days to finally make up their minds,” Biden told supporters in January at a campaign office in Manchester, the state’s largest city, at 110,000 people.

 None of the top-tier candidates had characterized winning the state as a must, though the results of Iowa may change that.
-While there is a perception that because Sanders hails from neighboring Vermont, and Warren from Massachusetts, they need to do well in New Hampshire, key surrogates have softened the idea that victory is necessary.
+While there is a perception that because Sanders hails from neighboring Vermont, and Warren from neighboring Massachusetts, they need to do well in New Hampshire, key surrogates have softened the idea that victory is necessary.

-“New Hampshire’s never been a state that determines who the nominee’s going to be.
-The question is doing well in New Hampshire,” Kathy Sullivan, a Democratic National Committee member from New Hampshire who has endorsed Warren, said last week.

 Indeed, New Hampshire is known more for humbling the front-runner than for picking the winner, at least in recent Democratic elections.
 In 2008, the state backed Hillary Clinton over Barack Obama, setting up a lengthy nomination battle.
 Eight years later, New Hampshire voters bucked Clinton for Sanders.

-“We want to make up our own minds, we’re somewhat contrary,” said John Lynch, a former Democratic governor with a centrist bent who is a Biden supporter.
+“We want to make up our own minds.
+We’re somewhat contrary,” said John Lynch, a former Democratic governor with a centrist bent who is a Biden supporter.

 Still, polling shows Sanders in the lead, with competitors like Biden and Warren trailing behind.